 But it's probably not going to be the next big jewelry trend unless the benefits outweigh the bold scent.

-Before I go, I recently wrote a post on making dehydrated food gifts.
-It's complete with ideas on baskets, cellophane, ribbons, and more!
+Before I go, here is a post I wrote about making dehydrated food gifts.
+It's complete with ideas on baskets, cellophane, ribbons, and more.